wp-plugins/ifs-seo-simple/readme.txt

 You just see some additional fields in the standard edit screens of Wordpress.

 == Changelog ==

+= 1.31 =
+* Fetch old custom fields title, description and keywords in back-end.

 = 1.3 =
 * Better handling of html special characters.